Eleanor F. Helin: Biography

 Helin was born an only child to Fred and Kay Francis.
 At the age of five, she became ill with polio, which caused her to be bed-ridden for several months.

-Helin studied geology at Occidental College, leaving just shy of her graduation in 1954. she married Ron Helin and started working at California Institute of Technology, where she and Bruce C. Murray started the Lunar Research Lab to prepare for lunar landing missions.
+Helin studied geology at Occidental College, leaving just shy of her graduation in 1954.
+She married Ron Helin and started working at California Institute of Technology, where she and Bruce C. Murray started the Lunar Research Lab to prepare for lunar landing missions.

 Helin was active in planetary science and astronomy at the California Institute of Technology and the Jet Propulsion Laboratory for over three decades.
 Her studies of lunar craters raised interest about near Earth Objects, and in the early 1970s, she initiated the Palomar Planet-Crossing Asteroid Survey (PCAS) from Palomar Observatory.
 This program is responsible for the discovery of thousands of asteroids of all types including more than 200 in high inclination orbits, other asteroids in rare and unique types of orbits, 20 comets, and approximately 30 percent of the near-Earth asteroids discovered worldwide.
-Using the 18-inch Schmidt telescope, Helin discovered her first asteroid on July 4, 1973.
+Using the 18-inch Schmidt telescope, Helin discovered her first asteroid on July 3, 1973.

 In 1980, Helin started working at JPL, where she organized and coordinated the International Near-Earth Asteroid Survey (INAS) during the 1980s, encouraging and stimulating worldwide interest in asteroids.
 In recognition of her accomplishments, she received NASA's Exceptional Service Medal.

 After conducting the PCAS photographic search program from Palomar for nearly 25 years, Helin concentrated on the new, upgraded Near Earth Asteroid Tracking (NEAT) search program using electronic sensors on a large aperture telescope.
+The operations were conducted in 1996 at Hakeakalā Observatory in Maui, Hawai'i, and at Palomar in 2001 with the Samuel Oschin Telescope.
 She was the principal investigator for this program operating from JPL, for which she received the 1997 JPL Award for Excellence.
 She also received NASA's Group Achievement Award for the NEAT Team.

 In operation from 1995 to 2007, NEAT was the first autonomous observing program; no JPL personnel were on-site, only the JPL Sunspark computer which ran the observing system through the night and transmitted the data back to JPL each morning for team member review and confirmation.
 NEAT detected over 26,000 objects, including 31 near-Earth asteroids, two long period comets and the unique object, 1996 PW, the most eccentric asteroid known (e = 0.99012940), which moves in a long-period (4110.50 a), comet-like orbit (semi-major axis 256.601 AU).

-Helin retired from NASA in 2002, and died on January, 2009.
+Helin retired from NASA in 2002, and died in January 2009.

 Caltech Optical Observatories hosted a Helin Commemorative Workshop on 28 September 2010 to honour the contributions of Eleanor and Ronald Helin.
 Palomar Observatory opened an exhibit dedicated to her and her work with the 18-inch Schmidt telescope in September 2013.